iterative/dvc.org/static/docs/command-reference/remote/index.md

 remote = myremote
 ```

-## Example: Add Amazon S3 remote and modify its region:
+## Example: Add Amazon S3 remote and modify its region

 > **Note!** Before adding a new remote be sure follow the instructions at
 > [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).